christoph-v/spark/README.md

 ## The Project had been started

 In spring 2022, we decided to actually start the S&P-ARK project.
-[The very first step will be ELSA](https://github.com/christoph-v/spark/wiki/ELSA) (Wiki Page).

 Actually, S&P-ARK is a [part of the DIGITS Project (which is rather a Vision than a Project)](https://github.com/christoph-v/digits), however, it is managed